 People pray to Siddhidhatri on the last day of the celebration, also referred to as Navami.
 She is said to have all the forms of siddhis and sits on a lotus.
 She has four hands here.
 Sri Lakshmi Devi is another name for her.

-May the goddess Durga shower her supreme blessing on you and your family.
+May the goddess Durga shower her supreme blessing on you and your family for 9 days of Navratri.

 Jai Mata Di